vinodvr81/mongo_db_practice/README.md

 [05.]
 05-db_retrieve_bronx.txt  --> 5.
 Write a MongoDB query to display all the restaurant which is in the borough Bronx.

 [05a.]
 05a-db_retrieve_street_southern_boulevard.txt --> 5a.
 Write a MongoDB query to display all the restaurant which is from the street Southern Boulervard.

+[06.]
+06-db_limit2_street_southern_boulevard --> 6.
+Write a MongoDB query to display the first 2 restaurant which is in from the street Southern Boulervard.